 Is Coconut Oil Good for Chapped Lips?
-Or Will it Make Them More Dry?
+Or the Opposite?

 We’ve all had that moment where our lips feel dry, cracked, and just plain uncomfortable.

-Sure, you can reach for chapstick or a lip balm to help heal the problem, but some people swear by using coconut oil instead.
+Sure, you can reach for chapstick, lip balm, or peptide treatment to help heal the problem, but some people swear by using coconut oil instead.
 But is this really beneficial?
 Is it actually helping your chapped lips?

 Let’s break down the facts and get to the bottom of this question.